-Another one of our fall favorites things is to make S’mores.
-You might normally think of S’mores and roasting marshmallows as a summer activity, but a few years ago our street became pretty active with having block parties and impromptu S’more roasting get togethers during the fall, easily one of my favorite memories and activities while we lived there.
+Another one of our fall favorites things is to make s’mores.
+You might normally think of s’mores and roasting marshmallows as a summer activity, but a few years ago our street became pretty active with having block parties and impromptu s’mores roasting get togethers during the fall — easily one of my favorite memories and activities while we lived there!

-After I posted the recipe I had tons of leftover marshmallows, so we got together one Saturday evening on someone’s driveway with a fire pit, graham crackers, chocolate bars, and lots and lots of marshmallows.
+I remember one Saturday evening on someone’s driveway with a fire pit, graham crackers, chocolate bars, and lots and lots of marshmallows.